nido/mis/readme.txt

 configuration
 =============
+configuration is saved in three places.
+The (complete) default configuration is set up and saved in-code. /etc/mis.conf is read as system wide setting, and ~/.mis/config is read as user settings.
+Keep in mind, system  config always takes precedence over default config and user config always takes precedense over system config.
+All entries are included to the config, even if they seem nonsensical.

-configuration is done in two places.
-By hand in /etc/mis.conf, and semi-automagically in ~/.mis/config. configuration files are done using the configparser from python.
+Configuration files are done
+using the configparser from python.
 This means we have .ini like config files.
 These have sections, signified by the [] (e.g. [section_name]); and options ("key = value" pairs).